languagetool-org/languagetool/languagetool-language-modules/en/src/main/resources/org/languagetool/resource/en/hunspell/README_en_GB.txt

 			  — https://en.wikipedia.org/wiki/List_of_state_and_union_territory_capitals_in_India
 2019-11-01
 to
-2021-06-01 — Added thousands of possessives and plurals.
+2021-09-01 — Added thousands of possessives and plurals.
 		   — Improved flags: "3", "N", "O", "W".
 -------

 MARCO A.G.PINTO:
-Since the dictionary wasn't updated for many years, I forked it to add new words and fixes.
+Since the dictionary wasn't updated for many years, I forked it in 2013 to add new words and fixes.

 I grabbed Mozilla's version since it wasn't obfuscated.
 Alexandro Colorado and I tried to unmunch the OpenOffice version but all we got was rubbish.